zuozhenggh/learning-library/sample-livelabs-templates/create-labs/labs/4-labs-github-merge-commit-pullrequest/4-labs-github-merge-commit-pullrequest.md

 This lab assumes that you have successfully completed **Lab 3: Use a Text Editor to Develop Markdown Content** in the **Contents** menu on the right.

-Watch this the video below on how to self QA your workshop.
+Watch this video below on how to self QA your workshop.
 [](youtube:8tirP-hibsk)

 ## Task 1: Get Latest Updates from Production